-To view or print the department's publications, go to our website and click on Publications.
+To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.

 Purpose of Form

 Certain taxpayers must make estimated income tax payments.
 The department will charge a penalty if a person fails to make any required payment.